Far Cry Instincts: Evolution

 A sequel to Far Cry Instincts, sharing the same name except for the addition of the subtitle Evolution, was released for the Xbox on March 28, 2006.
 In addition to a new single-player campaign, which is considerably shorter than that of Far Cry Instincts, the game also features new weapons and vehicles, a bonus multiplayer mode, and an expanded map-maker.
 Evolution is not backward compatible with the Xbox 360, and maps that are created on the Xbox version of Instincts cannot be transferred to the Xbox 360 version.

 The storyline of Evolution picks up sometime after the events of Instincts.
 Jack is hired by a woman named Kade for an arms deal between pirates and the government in Micronesia.
 However, the deal is ambushed by rebels led by a native Chieftain named Semeru, who along with his elite warriors, exhibit the same feral abilities as Jack, who is framed for the attack.
 After fleeing to a safehouse with Kade, Jack is confronted by Doyle, who is here for damage-control.
 He offers Jack and Kade amnesty in exchange for their help in destroying a refinery controlled by the rebels.
 After successfully doing so, Doyle is wounded and Kade is captured by the rebels.
 Jack saves Doyle, due in part to him knowing the way out of the jungle, but while finding transport, Doyle is also captured.
 After tracking Doyle's blood through the jungle and a base built in the forest canopy, Jack finds Doyle dead at the footsteps of a mountain temple.
 Jack then makes his way through the temple where he encounters Semeru again.
 Semeru taunts Jack, saying that without focus or devotion, he is just a fake with powers he does not deserve, before revealing that Kade offered to give him part of the money from the deal in exchange for letting her go.
 However, Semeru refused to release her unless she helped him kill Jack.
 Semeru then overpowers Jack before Kade stabs the latter with a knife laced with a poison that neutralizes his feral abilities.
 Despite losing his powers, Jack is able to defeat Semeru, who dies after being impaled on bamboo rubble.
 Jack then confronts Kade, who pleads that she did not know what else to do to save herself.
 Instead of killing Kade, Jack gives her back the money from the deal, saying "Save your tears.
 In another time I would've done the same.
 It's all too... human".

 A Wii remake of Evolution, titled Far Cry Vengeance and featuring additional levels, weapons, vehicles, and changed controls, was released on December 12, 2006, in North America, January 5, 2007, in Europe, and February 28 in Australia.

 Predator

-Far Cry Instincts: Predator was released for the Xbox 360 on the same day Evolution was released for the Xbox.
+Far Cry Instincts: Predator was released for the Xbox 360 simultaneously with Evolution.
 It includes graphically enhanced versions of both Instincts and Evolution.